f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 IP Address Assignment & Routing
 -------------------------------

 Each system controller requires its own unique IP address, and a floating IP address also needs to be configured.
 The floating IP address will follow the primary system controller.
 The IP addresses can be statically defined, or acquired via DHCP.
 In addition to the IP addresses, a default route and subnet mask/prefix length is defined.
-For the initial 1.1.x versions of F5OS only IPv4 IP addresses are supported on the out-of-band interfaces of the system controllers.
-IPv6 and dual stack IPv4/v6 support requires F5OS be running 1.2.x or later.
+For the initial 1.1.x versions of F5OS-C only IPv4 IP addresses were supported on the out-of-band interfaces of the system controllers.
+IPv6 and dual stack IPv4/v6 support requires F5OS-C be running 1.2.x or later.
 Note the tenants themselves support IPv4/IPv6 management reagrdless of F5OS version.

 .. image:: images/initial_setup_of_velos_system_controllers/image1.png
   :align: center
   :scale: 70%

-Once logged in you will configure the static IP addresses (unless DHCP is preferred).
+Once logged in, you will configure the static IP addresses (unless DHCP is preferred).

 .. code-block:: bash